getodk/collect/docs/STATE.md

 ## Where we're going

 * General effort to increase test coverage and quality while working on anything and pushing more for tests in PR review
-* Slowly moving responsibilities out of `FormEntryActivity`
+* Slowly moving responsibilities out of `FormFillingActivity`
 * Writing pretty much all new code in Kotlin
 * Writing new code using a [multi-module approach](CODE-GUIDELINES.md#gradle-sub-modules) (feature modules, mini frameworks etc) and breaking old code out into modules when opportunities come up
 * Trying to remove technical debt flagged with `@Deprecated`